andreas-christian/Go-Db2/README.md

 ```
 insert into lineitem values (99,'Flowers',5)
 ```
+The Db2-GO API provides function *Exec()* to execute DML statements (*INSERT, UPDATE, DELETE, CREATE,DROP*).
+This function can either prepare and execute a statement in one single step or you can first prepare a statement and then use *Exec()* to execute the statement.
 In cases where you only execute a SQL statement one time, you can keep the code simple and prepare and execute the statement in one single step:
 ```
 _,err:=db.Exec("insert into lineitem values (99,'Flowers',5)")